What does Trophy mean?

 Examples of Trophy in a Sentence

-If and when the Vatican is attacked by ISIS, which as everyone knows is ISIS's ultimate trophy, I can promise you that the Pope would have only wished and prayed that Donald Trump would have been president.
+If and when the Vatican is attacked by the ISIS, which as everyone knows is ISIS's ultimate trophy, I can promise Pope Francis that the pope would have only wished and prayed that Donald Trump would have been president, for a religious leader to question a person’s faith is disgraceful.
+I am proud to be a Christian and as president I will not allow Christianity to be consistently attacked and weakened.

 Popularity rank by frequency of use